thinlizzy/Caya/HOWTO.md

 myKeyInputHandler.key2
 ```

-To clear the event queue:
+To clear the event queue and key buffer:
 ```JavaScript
 myKeyInputHandler.clear();
 ```